fonsow/ebriareospf/README.md

 # ebriareospf
-attempt to improve briareos using eBPF
+ attempt to improve briares IDS with eBPF tech